 At last we hear there is progress, the world is listening...
-Some of us have been trying to reach the millions who don't want to listen for years, there are pockets of people who care in every walk of life, but it has taken too long and the task is enormous.
-We have been teaching young minds in schools for a generation and those young people now have a legacy to start clearing up what our generation and theirs has created.
+There have always been pockets of people who care in every walk of life, but it has taken too long and the task is enormous.
+We have been teaching young minds in schools for a generation and those young people now have a legacy to start clearing up the mess we've all created.

 Children: it is so easy to take time to go outside, stop, sit, listen, touch, feel, draw, explore.
-Ask to have your birthday party outside and make mosaics with stones and shells, press flowers and leaves to make a picture.
-Have a treasure hunt collecting plastic to recycle and have prizes of home made sweets.
-NOT BALLOONS, balloons are very bad, sea creatures eat them, thinking they are food and die.
+Ask to have your birthday party outside and make mosaics with stones and shells; press flowers and leaves to make a picture.
+Have a treasure hunt collecting plastic to recycle and have prizes of home made treats.
+Please, no more balloons for animals to swallow.
 We can all have fun without plastic, try it!

 Scotland has more than 10,000 miles of coastline but sadly it’s not always in perfect condition and plastics manage to find their way onto too many otherwise idyllic beaches.
 This is Ferrycraigs Beach in Fife which has some pretty spectacular views over the Firth of Forth, its islands and the architectural wonders that are the Forth Bridges including the UNESCO World Heritage Site the Forth Rail Bridge.
 Sadly, while the view across may be stunning, the beach itself leaves much to be desired.